Callieox/saucedemo_automation_suite/README.md

 ## Description

 Automation Suite built around the SauceDemo app.
-This auite is written in typescript using the Playwright framework.
+This suite is written in Typescript using the Playwright framework.

 ## Features